IRS Reporting Rules for Foreign Bank Accounts (FBAR)

 Obtaining an extension to file your federal income tax returns does not extend the due date for filing a FBAR.
 You may not request an extension for filing the FBAR.
 If you don’t have all the information you need to file the FBAR by June 30, you should file as complete a return as you can and later amend the FBAR when the additional or new information becomes available.

-Help with questions about FBAR filing requirements is available on the FBAR hotline at 800-800-2877.
+If you have questions about FBAR filing requirements, call 866-270-0733.
 You can also submit written questions about the FBAR rules by email addressed to FBARQuestions@irs.gov.
+For help with electronic filing questions, email BSAEFilingHelp@fincen.gov or call the BSA E-Filing Help Desk at 866-346-9478.